AccioINTERN/.github/profile/README.md

 2. Enter your GitHub username to receive an invitation from the AccioINTERN organization.
 3. Accept the invitation and upload your completed project to our GitHub repository.

+## Contributing

+Contributions are welcome!
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.
 ## License

 This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 For more details, see [LICENSE](https://github.com/AccioINTERN/.github/blob/main/LICENSE).